refinedev/refine/documentation/blog/2023-03-03-ra-chakra-tutorial.md

 -   **Resources**: A [resources](https://refine.dev/docs/tutorial/understanding-resources/index/) is a fundamental component of a refine application.
 A resource acts as a bridge between the Data/API layer and the Document/Page Layer.
 A resource enables the application's pages to interact with the API.

 -   To create a resource; define our resources and their action paths, this will inform **refine** to use these paths when generating the breadcrumbs, menus, handling redirections and inferring the current resource and action.
+The `<Route>` corresponding to the created actions is defined.
+Should not forget that the path in the resource definition and the `path` in the route definition must be the same.

 ```tsx title="src/App.tsx"
 import { Refine } from "@refinedev/core";